endanke/Observator/README.md

 class DepartureCity: CityName {}
 class DestinationCity: CityName {}

-// Should be: "Tampere Finland" DepartureCity.shared.data = "Tampere"
+// Should return on access: "Tampere Finland" DepartureCity.shared.data = "Tampere"
-// Should be: "Oulu Finland" DestinationCity.shared.data = "Oulu"
+// Should return on access: "Oulu Finland" DestinationCity.shared.data = "Oulu"

 // Observator can be also used to store the data fetching and